Why Websites ask for Cookies

 How secure our cookies exactly?

 Commercial websites might add some advertising material which is usually brought in from third party website and the fact is that it is very much possible for such advertisements to install a cookie for that third party website.
-The type of information usually includes the name of the website particular products that are being viewed recently visited pages etc. When the user on a later time visit some other website which contains the same looking embedded advertisement for the same third party, the advertiser will then be able to read the cookie information and also has the ability to use that information in determining something about the users' browser history.
+The type of information usually includes the name of the website particular products that are being viewed recently visited pages etc. When the user at a later time visits some other website that contains the same looking embedded advertisement for the same third party, the advertiser will then be able to read the cookie information and also can use that information in determining something about the users' browser history.
 This fact usually enables the advertisement publishers to serve their advertisement at a targeted set of people.

 If you are looking for camping equipment, the advertiser might think that there is an 80% chance that you are going to some forest or hill tracks.
-Definitely, those are places where you may face some security issued situation.
+Those are places where you may face some security issued situation.
 The cookie that you used on some previous websites and also on the current one, would be provided to that third party website which is showing you the ads for self-defense products.
-That is how the advertisers set their target on the people that they have a possibility to show interest if their ad is shown.
+That is how the advertisers set their target on the people that they can show interest if their ad is shown.